 Gold weighs 19,3 times more than water.
 Thus a cube of 10x10x10 centimers weighs 19.3kg.

 A troy ounce of Gold (or oz) weighs 31.1035 grams.

-The amount of Gold ever produced can only be estimated, Gold production is based upon ‘real’ figures since 1835 and what may have been produced before and in very ancient times by countries like Egypt and China.
-That total Gold production figure based on such estimate is about 160.000 tons of Gold or 160 metric tons.
+The amount of Gold ever produced can only be estimated, Gold production is based upon 'real' figures since 1835 and what may have been produced before and in very ancient times by countries like Egypt and China.
+The total Gold production figure prior to 1835 is based on estimate.

-- How much gold is being produced per year in recent times?
+- How much gold is being mined per year in recent times?